elmeilgyahmed/AI-Developer-Task---Maid/README.md

 ![image](https://github.com/elmeilgyahmed/AI-Developer-Task---Maid/assets/50087016/642edf29-2a35-417c-8dc2-1f87e79257c1)

-Please refer to the Docmunattion and Result file for more explantion of the endpoints functionalitites
+Please refer to the Documentation and Result file for a more detailed explanation of the endpoints' functionalities.

-Contributors
+Contributors:

-Ahmed Kamal
+-Ahmed Kamal